-Source: UW’s rivalry game at Oregon to be canceled due to increase in positive COVID-19 cases inside Huskies’ program
+UW’s rivalry game at Oregon canceled due to increase in positive COVID-19 cases inside Huskies’ program

 UW previously had its amended season opener at Cal and the Apple Cup against Washington State canceled because of COVID-19 concerns tied to its opponents.
 The Husky baseball program also suspended its offseason workouts on Nov.
 4, following positive COVID-19 cases and subsequent contact tracing.

-UW head coach Jimmy Lake’s policy is not to comment on injury- or illness-related absences within his program to maintain a competitive advantage.
+Lake’s policy is not to comment on injury- or illness-related absences within his program to maintain a competitive advantage.
 However, following last Saturday’s 31-26 loss to Stanford, redshirt junior wide receiver Ty Jones acknowledged that “it’s tough when we got guys coming out (of the lineup) due to coronavirus.”

 Several players in UW’s two-deeps — including outside linebackers Ryan Bowman and Cooper McDonald, wide receiver Puka Nacua and quarterback Ethan Garbers — missed the Stanford game for unspecified reasons.